 U.S. Equal Employment Opportunity Commission

-In addition to laws that EEOC enforces, there are federal protections from discrimination on other bases including sexual orientation, status as a parent, marital status, political affiliation, and conduct that does not adversely affect the performance of the employee.
+In addition to laws that EEOC enforces, there are federal protections from discrimination on other bases including status as a parent, marital status, political affiliation, and conduct that does not adversely affect the performance of the employee.

 EEOC's policy is to seek full and effective relief for each and every victim of discrimination.
 The remedies may include: